 When Do You Take USMLE Step 1 and How Long is it?

-The test itself is actually offered year-round and covers the application of concepts in medicine as well as putting emphasis on principles related to health, disease, and modes of therapy.
-It also pays attention to your overall knowledge of the science behind different clinical contexts.
-If you know all of these things and feel confident in them, you may be ready to take the USMLE Step 1.
+The test itself is offered year-round, covers the application of concepts in medicine, and emphasizes principles related to health, disease, and modes of therapy.
+It also highlights your overall knowledge of the science behind different clinical contexts.
+If you know all these things and feel confident, you may be ready to take the USMLE Step 1.

 What is a Passing USMLE Step 1 Score?

-A USMLE Step 1 passing score requires at least 193 points.
-Out of a possible score of 300 points, this means you need to get nearly 2/3 of the points possible in order to achieve a passing mark.
-Keep in mind that with only 280 questions on the test, this means that not all questions are weighted the same and that some questions are going to be worth more points than others.
+Hence, you need to get nearly 2/3 of the points to achieve a passing mark.
+Remember that with only 280 test questions, not all are weighted the same and that some questions will be worth more points than others.

 What is the Highest Possible Step 1 Score?